 I believe we need opportunities for women to connect on-line with each other globally to learn from each other, to create self organizing communities of support.
 To dive into developing themselves as leaders.
 Which is why I founded WomenLEAD and is why Sheryl Sandberg founded Lean In.

 Sheryl Sandberg has hit a nerve, so let’s ask ourselves why?
 It may be easy to harpoon her or call her naive if suggesting that Lean In will cure all ills, but I admire her for her courage to step out and go for it.
 This is the time for women to unite and shift the paradigm we have been operating in for centuries, we are hitting a tipping point of interest, Sheryl’s timing is excellent and is already causing much discussion and dissent.
 I applaud her for taking on this issue!

 Editor’s note: More From Makers: WOMEN WHO MAKE AMERICA is an innovative documentary (PBS and AOL), narrated by Meryl Streep.
 It tells the story of the women’s movement through personal accounts of leaders, opponents and trailblazers — unknown and famous – who carried change to every corner of society.

 Choose how you want the latest innovation content delivered to you:

 - Daily — RSS Feed — Email — Twitter — Facebook — Linkedin Today

 - Weekly — Email Newsletter — Free Magazine — Linkedin Group

-Ilene Fischer is CEO and Founder of WomenLEAD Inc, a global women’s leadership network.
+WomenLEAD Inc, a global women’s leadership network.
 Focused on women’s issues for decades, she established one of the first U.S. women’s shelters; served as a chapter president of N.O.W; and was the first woman engineer hired through affirmative action for defense industry.
 Her early leadership development and innovation work with Peter Senge and Tom Peters influenced the design of WomenLEAD.